 The first step is to create a data file that includes your product information.
 Your columns and information may vary, but the minimum information is a SKU field and a Name field as shown below:

 The SKU should uniquely identify the product.
 The SKU should never repeat in this file.
 Each row should represent a single product.
 SKU is an example of an External Key.
 This External Key is included by default in new tables.
 If your unique product identifier is something different, like UPC, you can re-name the SKU field as needed by clicking Fields, choosing the product table and editing the SKU field.
 More information on External Keys can be found here.

-Now we can import the products list shown above by clicking Data > Import, and choosing the Products table as shown here:
+Now we can import the products list shown above by clicking Products > Import:

 In our example, the columns were all recognized as shown below.
 Click Next, then "Add" on the import options screen:

 With our product data imported, we can now import locations and the products they carry in a single file.
 The file includes our location information in the usual columns, but also includes the SKU column.
 When a location carries more than one product, the location row is repeated.
 In this file, each row represents the unique combination of location and product.